Infraste03/KGE_RS/results/README.md

 RotatE achieved the strongest isolated Knowledge Graph embedding performance.

-TransE was nevertheless selected for the downstream alternate-learning architecture because its real-valued translational embedding representation is compatible with the shared embedding space used by the joint model.
+TransE was nevertheless selected for the downstream KGSEQ architecture because its real-valued translational representation can be directly used in the shared real-valued entity embedding space without introducing an additional representation-conversion layer.

 ### `summary.json`